What is project cost management software?

 • Data migration costs

 TCO allows you to compare different software options more accurately.
-It helps you see which option offers the best value for money in the long term, not just at the outset.
+It helps you see which option offers the best value for your money in the long run, not just initially.
 For example, cheaper software with high maintenance costs could end up costing more than a more expensive option with lower ongoing costs.

-Using comprehensive solutions like Stafiz, which includes improved billable utilization, project margins, capacity planning, productivity and cost savings over legacy software replacements, meets the criteria for project cost optimization - helping you close more projects and generate more revenue.
+By using comprehensive solutions like Stafiz, which includes improved billable utilization, project margins, capacity planning, productivity as well as cost savings compared to legacy software replacements, it meets the criteria for project cost optimization – it helps you close more projects and generate more revenue.

 Comparing Different Project Cost Management Software Solutions